What is a Contested Divorce: Contested vs Uncontested Divorce

 Is it worth contesting a divorce?

-You may also want to contest a divorce if custodial issues are at stake.
+Finally, you may also want to contest a divorce if custodial issues are at stake.
 If you believe you should have primary custody of your children, you may want to fight for this in court.

 Contesting a divorce can be expensive and stressful, so it is essential to carefully consider all potential consequences before deciding.
 If you are unsure whether it is worth it to contest your divorce, you should speak with an experienced family law attorney who can help you understand your rights and options.